top of page

 COMMUNITY ACTIVITIES

 A critical component of my life and outlook has been shaped by the idea of service.
-Throughout my clinical career I have maintained a commitment to pro bono psychotherapy, free public speaking and education to support institutions and organisations that are underfunded yet still provide significant benefit to the community.
+Throughout my clinical career, I have maintained a commitment to pro bono psychotherapy, free public speaking, and education to support institutions and organisations that are underfunded yet still provide significant benefits to the community.

 Education Books Bookshelfs